hcote/Inspirational-Quote-Of-The-Day/README.md

 ## How It Works

 ### Sending texts
-In Main.class there is a scheduled method to run at 11am each morning, which calls ChronJob.class.
+In Main.class there is a scheduled method to run at 7am each morning, which calls ChronJob.class.
 ChronJob's three methods are the core of the application.
-The first is the API call to Wordnik which is a simple HTTP request for data and returns a json object.
+The first is the API call which is a simple HTTP request for data and returns a json object.
 The second method parses the json data and extracts the word, definition and example sentence.
 The third method is what sends the text message.